Meta-Transfer Learning Powered Temporal Graph Networks for Cross-City Real Estate Appraisal: Introduction

-However, cross-city real estate appraisal is a non-trivial problem due to the following three major technical challenges: (1)~\emph{How to model the irregular spatiotemporal correlations between real estate price and evolving real estate transactions?} The market value of real property is highly correlated to historical real estate transactions of geographical proximity.
-However, these transactions are irregularly growing in spatial and temporal domains, which poses a challenge to model the irregular spatiotemporal correlations between real estate price and evolving transactions.
-(2)~\emph{How to collaboratively learn community-wise knowledge for each city?} Different residential communities within a city can notably vary in terms of real estate prices.
+However, cross-city real estate appraisal is a non-trivial problem due to the following three major technical challenges: (1)~\emph{How to model the irregular spatiotemporal correlations among evolving real estate transactions?} The market value of real property is highly correlated to historical real estate transactions of geographical proximity.
+However, these transactions are irregularly growing in spatial and temporal domains, which poses a challenge to model the irregular spatiotemporal correlations among evolving real estate transactions and their price.
+(2)~\emph{How to collaboratively learn community-wise knowledge for each city?} Different residential communities~\cite{lai2014outdoor} within a city can notably vary in terms of real estate prices.
 Learning a completely shared valuation model for all communities fails to accommodate the community-wise real estate price distribution, whereas it is infeasible to learn an individually parameterized model for each community with sparse or even missing transaction data.
 How to collaboratively learn the model to accommodate community-wise knowledge for each city is another challenge.
-(3)~\emph{How to adaptively control the knowledge transfer from multiple source cities' transaction data to the target city?} Each real estate transaction data instance of multiple source cities may exert a dynamically distinct effect on transferring knowledge to the target city in different training stages.
-For example, the knowledge distilled from some source cities' data instances may be helpful for the target city at the beginning of training, but the effect gradually deteriorates or even becomes negative with the training proceeding.
-How to adaptively adjust the effect of each source data instance to mitigate negative knowledge transfer is the last challenge.
+(3)~\emph{How to adaptively control the knowledge transfer from multiple source cities' transaction data to the target city?} Each transaction instance from the source cities may exert a dynamically distinct effect on transferring knowledge to the target city in different training stages.
+For example, the knowledge distilled from some source cities' data instances may be helpful for the target city at the beginning of training, but the effect gradually deteriorates or even becomes negative as training proceeding.
+How to adaptively adjust the effect of each source instance to mitigate negative knowledge transfer is the last challenge.